warbe-maker/VBA-Error/README.md

 # Common VBA Error Handler
 ### Introduction
-At first this implementation of an error handling may look as a kind of overkill.
-However it is an enormous time saver for the investigation and elimination of coding errors as well as for any performance flaws.
+At first this implementation may appear as a kind of overkill.
+The use of it however is an enormous time saver for the investigation and elimination of coding errors as well as for any performance flaws.
 The error handling approach significantly differs between development/test and production.
 During development and test the following very basic approach may suffice:
 ```vbscript
 Private Sub Any
    On Error Go-to on_error